my-soar/content/Packs/Playground/DockerEngine/DockerEngine_description.md

     Getting CA Private Key
     Enter pass phrase for ca-key.pem:

-You can then use the client certificate and private key to configure the XSOAR Docker Integration
+You can then use the client certificate and private key to configure the XSOAR Docker Integration.